The Complete Guide to Burials

 When a loved one dies, one of the immediate next steps is planning the burial.
 Even those who opt for cremation may choose a cemetery burial, making this a critical consideration for virtually everyone.

 While it may seem overwhelming at first, with Sunset Funeral Home’s simple step-by-step planning guide, you’ll ensure you’ve addressed the most vital pieces of the burial process.

-Burials typically take place within a few days of death, so it’s important to begin planning as quickly as possible.
-In some religions, burials are slated to occur even sooner religious Jews and Muslims, for example, traditionally and interred within 24 hours of death, whenever possible.
+Burials typically take place within a few days of a death, so it’s important to begin planning as quickly as possible.
+In some religions, burials are slated to occur even sooner religious Jews and Muslims, for example, are traditionally interred within 24 hours of death, whenever possible.

-Sunset will be able to walk you through the steps for a burial, including the items you’ll need to purchase immediately.
+Sunset Cemetery of Evansville, Indiana will be able to walk you through the steps for burial, including the items you’ll need to purchase immediately.
 These include the plot itself, the casket, and a vault or liner.
 Selection of the memorial or monument generally takes place in the weeks or months following the burial.

 Once you’ve selected a cemetery and determined the type of plot for your loved one, you’ll need to purchase the grave space itself.
 Unlike other property purchases, buying a grave doesn’t mean you own the land — the property and related responsibilities still lie with the cemetery itself.
 In this case, buying a space means you have the authority to determine who will be interred there, as well as the right to install a headstone or memorial on the grave.

 It is almost always less expensive to purchase a burial plot in advance so, before you secure any costly space, be sure your loved one didn’t leave a deed or other directive in his/her will.
 And, likewise, if you’re in the process of pre-planning your own burial, consider purchasing multiple spaces to be used by your family in the future.
 This will not only save money but ensure you’re all interred together when your times come.